 - Cognitive changes or dementia associated with memory, language, and thinking problems.

 - Sleeping problems such as insomnia, nightmares, emotional dreams, and restless sleep.
+Daytime sleepiness is also a frequent issue.

 - Constipation or urinary problems.